Skip to content

 Do.
 Sometimes a widget, such as a map, is useful.
 A widget could, as in this example, hold a contextual action such as “View larger map”.
 Don't.
 “Get directions” is somewhat out of context and not related to the information it will use (the address).

-Use icon colors sparsly
+Use icon colors sparsely

 Please do not apply an icon color, just because you can!
 Only add a color if you really intend to communicate meaningful things with colors.
 Concepts such as Danger, Caution, Warning, Safety, etc…